chiarabarbieri/SNPs_HumanOrigins_Recipes/ADMIXTURE/CommandsAdmixture.md

 plink --file yourfile --extract x.tmp.prune.in --recode12 --out yourfile.pruned
 ```

-Now the proper Admixture run.
-The following commands will run admixture with 10 runs for each *K* (number of ancestry blocks) desired.
+Now the proper ADMIXTURE run.
+The following commands will run ADMIXTURE with 10 runs for each *K* (number of ancestry blocks) desired.
 The initial exploratory tests can be done with less runs per more *K*, to explore the diversity of many Ks, and then reduce them to a meaningful number for the analysis.
-There will be one *K* more supported by the analysis: this is the setup with the best representation of the actual data.
+There will be one *K* more supported by the analysis: this is the setup with the best representation of the structure in the data.

 ```
 typeset -i run=0